Red Dead Redemption 2

 PS4, Xbox One

 I confess that Rockstar’s Red Dead Redemption (RDR)is among the handful of games that I played during the PS3/60 era purely due to word-of-mouth, and what I experienced actually lived up to expectations.
-After Volition provided competition for Grand Theft Auto with Saint’s Row, Rockstar wisely began to pivot over time from extravagant satire to stories featuring less sociopaths as main characters (Trevor in GTAV indicates that there is still more work to do).
+After Volition provided competition for Grand Theft Auto with Saint’s Row, Rockstar wisely began to pivot over time from extravagant satire to stories featuring fewer sociopaths as main characters (Trevor in GTAV indicates that there is still more work to do).
 RDR specifically appealed to me because despite extortion as the root source of John Marston’s quest, the underlying motive is that he is a family man.
 While the game accommodates its fair share of ridiculous characters, violence, and tawdry sex, what I remember most is the wholesomeness of Bonnie MacFarlane, Abagail Roberts-Marston, and John Marston himself, who declines propositions from wenches in burlesque houses by insisting that he is married.
 For characters such as these, I looked forward to how Rockstar would build upon this kind of narrative foundation in RDR2.

 Before I get started, I would be remiss by failing to mention the controversy surrounding RDR2‘s development.
-When Rockstar VP Dan Houser said in an interview that “we” were working 100-hour weeks to create 300,000 animations, etc. among other numbers that came from the PR department, he was not including himself in that number, and a throng of articles on the topic of “crunch” in video game development spawned like flies on piles horse dung—to drop [lol] this apropos metaphor here because someone was tasked to animate that [insert specific swear here, but this is a Christian site]!
+When Rockstar VP Dan Houser said in an interview that “we” were working 100-hour weeks to create 300,000 animations, etc. among other numbers that came from the PR department, he did not include himself in that number, and a throng of articles on the topic of “crunch” in video game development spawned like flies on piles horse dung—to drop [lol] this apropos metaphor here because someone was tasked to animate that [insert specific swear here, but this is a Christian site]!
 For further reading on the subject, our very own Michael Mendis published an outstanding essay, “Why We Can’t Shake Crunch and How We Can Do Better” at Love Thy Nerd, that already does all of the necessary heavy lifting.

 *The subtitle of this review is the name of a mission in RDR.

-I am certain that some of our readers will click on this review just to ogle at the catalog of grievances I have against RDR2.
+I am convinced that some of our readers will click on this review just to ogle at the catalog of grievances I have against RDR2.
 I will uphold my obligation to disclose content concerns, but I am also pleased to report that this game is mature in an urbane way rather than a juvenile one.
 As I mention in the introduction, Rockstar’s transitioning from satire makes room for complexity.
 Characters may not fall on their knees and repent, but they certainly perform an “about-face” in terms of the impetus for their actions.
 Furthermore, though RDR2 is a game concerning outlaws, they do follow a code where they steal from the rich and kill only those who would threaten their lives or the lives of others.
 When someone steps out of line from protocol, they are admonished.

 However, there are close-contact and Red Eye situations where a shotgun can be used to reduce a bandit’s head into cherry Jell-O. Additionally, there is one gang whose call sign consists of the macabre.
 Disembodied torsos, heads on pikes, and butchered horses appear near their territories or public locations for the purpose of terrorizing the locals.

 Violence in RDR2 is not limited to the blood-n-guts; the same rival gang that enjoys placing the disemboweled on display keeps a female prisoner in their hideout, committing crimes with her so heinous that she may live her life in a permanent state of tears.
 NPCs frequently discuss the threat of lawless pillaging and plundering as motivation to wage micro-battles, but rape is rarely explicitly referenced; the usual euphemisms suffice.
-However, one of the main characters does threaten to help himself to the charms of another main character’s wife—they come to consensus that this would only happen over his dead body, of course.
+However, one of the main characters does threaten to help himself to the charms of another main character’s wife—they come to a consensus that this would only happen over his dead body, of course.

 After her husband tragically dies, a woman turns to prostitution to support herself.
 The cause of her husband’s death is related to the main story.
 She then becomes a reoccurring character in side-missions.